-Some good news: federal regulators have just announced that 988 – the impending new dedicated three-digit number for America’s Suicide Prevention hotline: “will soon make seeking emergency mental health help more like calling 911”.
-And in addition to this, it also helps to de-stigmatize the countless individuals who are victims of the growing mental health epidemic.
+Suicide is the 10th leading cause of death in the U.S. and is often called a public health emergency.
+But, there’s some good news about how the US government is being proactive in addressing this crisis.
+Federal regulators have just announced that 988 – the impending new dedicated three-digit number for America’s Suicide Prevention hotline, “will soon make seeking emergency mental health help more like calling 911.”
+In addition to this, it also helps to de-stigmatize the countless individuals who are victims of the growing mental health epidemic.

 Keeping Mental Health at the Forefront

-Public health Experts say Suicide Preventable
+Public Health Experts Say Suicide Preventable

-The Federal Communications Commission (FCC) has issued a release stating that: “Formal rule-making on the 988 number has begun — it’s a process that started with a congressional statute in 2018 and was the subject of an FCC report released in August 2019” .
+The Federal Communications Commission (FCC) has issued a release stating that, “Formal rule-making on the 988 number has begun — it’s a process that started with a congressional statute in 2018 and was the subject of an FCC report released in August 2019.”
 Thus far, all providers of telephone services in the US, have been given a period of 18 months to accommodate the new 988 Suicide Prevention hotline number.
 A comment period on the hotline’s set up will follow, and this will incorporate the estimated time frame for the initiative.